14 Neighbor Gifts that Won't Stress You Out

 Will keep you home from the store one more night!"

-Our dollar store has the dispenser that is solid on the back so it’s easy to glue the magnet on.
 Dispensers with an open back wouldn’t work as well, so keep that in mind when you’re buying your tape.

 We keep our tape on the side of the refrigerator all year and never have to scramble to find it.
 It’s the gift that keeps on giving!

-Tag idea: “We wash you a merry Christmas, we wash you a merry Christmas, we wash you a merry Christmas and a happy New Year!”
+But of course, it needs a fun creative tag to make it great: “We wash you a merry Christmas, we wash you a merry Christmas, we wash you a merry Christmas and a happy New Year!”